jFrisks/speak.talk/README.md

-# edan65-compilers
-Course in Compilers.
-Java.
+# Shortly - A programming language with short syntax
 Everything from Scanning to Machine Code, except optimization.

-## Lab 1 - CalcAst Language | Very simple let / mul language

-## Lab 2 - SimpliC Language | Similar to c

-## Lab 3 -

-## Lab 4 -
+Written in Java, using JastAdd.

-## Lab 5 -
+## Credits

-## Lab 6 - FINAL
+Based on a private repo from project ([@lucasedlund](https://github.com/LucasEdlund) and [@jfrisks](https://github.com/jfrisks).) in a compilers course at Lund University.